 Peanut butter pie is rich and decadent, combining creamy peanut butter and sweet chocolate in each bite.
 This over the top dessert features a peanut butter Oreo cookie crust, peanut butter filling, Reese’s Pieces, and homemade chocolate ganache.
 It’s unbelievable!

 There’s no flavor duo quite like peanut butter + chocolate.
-We’ve made chocolate peanut butter cheesecake bars, no-bake chocolate peanut butter bars, and chocolate peanut butter snack bars, and peanut butter ice cream pie to name a few.
+We’ve made chocolate peanut butter cheesecake bars, no-bake peanut butter bars, and chocolate peanut butter snack bars, and peanut butter ice cream pie to name a few.
 My chocolate chip cookie layer cake is even filled with a chocolate peanut butter frosting!
 Today, we’re adding another recipe to the chocolate peanut butter mix: truly unbelievable peanut butter pie.

 There’s a lot to cover, so let’s dive right in.

 This Is Unbelievable Peanut Butter Pie

 The layers!
 The textures!
-This might just be the richest dessert I’ve ever made, right alongside dark chocolate peanut butter cake.
+This might just be the richest dessert I’ve ever made, right alongside chocolate peanut butter cake.
 Today’s recipe is a new twist on classic peanut butter pie with a crunchy peanut butter Oreo cookie crust, colorful Reese’s Pieces candies, creamy peanut butter filling, and smooth chocolate ganache.
 It’s a peanut butter lover’s dream come true.